ansible/ansible/rst/playbooks.rst

       - name: make sure apache is running
         action: service name=$apache state=running

+Note that a variable (`$facter_operatingsystem`) is being interpolated into the list of filenames being defined for vars_files.

 As a reminder, the various YAML files contain just keys and values::